Gross Pay and Net Pay | What’s the Difference?

 What is Gross Pay?

-Gross pay is the total money you earn every month, before any deductions or taxes.
+Gross pay is the total earnings you make before deductions.
+Also, it’s the amount agreed upon between you and your employer.
 You get this pay hourly, weekly, monthly or annually.
 In the UK, this amount can’t be below the National Minimum Wage fixed by ACAS.
 Besides, it is generally referred to as income/salary in regular conversations.
 And, can be called advertised salary.
 For instance, at the time of sending an offer letter to a new hire, the salary mentioned salary will be the gross pay.
+So, this includes:

 Let’s take an example if you earn £7000 per month.
 It means that there are 12 pay periods as 12 times your employer will pay £7000 to you in a year.
 In this way, your annual gross pay would be £7000 x 12= £ 84,000.
 Like this, you can use this method to calculate your hourly, daily, weekly or monthly rate.